WAJASx/Daily-Souls/README.md

+A bot that sends a quote from souls-like games once daily to Bluesky.

 # Build your own Bluesky bot 🦋

 This is a template repo for building [Bluesky](https://bsky.app/) bots that post on their own schedule.
 It uses [TypeScript](https://www.typescriptlang.org/) to build the bot and [GitHub Actions](https://docs.github.com/en/actions) to schedule the posts.